5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/Embedded_Controller_(SSDT-EC)/README.md

 })
 ...
 ```
 Depending on the SMBIOS you are using, you may have to adjust these values accordingly.
-You find the values used in the real Macs in the following table.
+The table below lists values used in real Macs:.

 |SMBIOS|kUSBSleepPowerSupply|kUSBSleepPortCurrentLimit|kUSBWakePowerSupply|kUSBWakePortCurrentLimit|
 |-------|:----:|:----:|:----:|:----:|